fommil/fpmortals/manuscript/complete.md

 A>
 A> `for` comprehensions are fundamentally for defining sequential A> programs.
 We will show a far superior way of defining parallel A> computations in a later chapter.
+Spoiler: don't use `Future`.

 ## Unhappy path